2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 The St. Peter’s Basilica — one of the best stops on a Rome in two days itinerary

-🔮 Travel Insurance for Rome & Italy
+🔮 Travel Insurance for Italy

-Get a quote from World Nomads
+Get a quote from Heymondo

-🏟 2 Days in Rome Itinerary: Final Thoughts
+🏟 2 Day Itinerary Rome: Final Thoughts

 So, can you do Rome in 2 days?
 The answer is yes, but you really need to plan ahead and keep in mind that you won’t be able to see everything that the city has to offer.
 If you have more time or are planning a long weekend to Rome, you might like my 3-day Rome itinerary.